-Berlin, Staatsbibliothek Ms. lat. qu.
+Berlin, Staatsbibliothek, Ms. lat. qu.
 372. Link to short description.

 This earliest Buxheim list of books, compiled some 50 years after the founding of the Carthusian house, details 218 volumes, already a considerable amount for any library of the fifteenth century.
-The library would expand rapidly in the second half of the fifteenth century, with the enthusiastic collection by the monks of the new books printed with movable type, especially from Augsburg, their own work as scribes and writers, and the donation of some 450 books by Hilprand Brandenburg in the early sixteenth century.
+The library would expand rapidly in the second half of the fifteenth century, with the enthusiastic collection by the monks of the new books printed with movable type, especially from Augsburg, their own work as scribes and writers, and the donation of some 450 books by Hilprand Brandenburg in the first years of the sixteenth century.

 Transcription of Book List:

 The list of books is divided into four parts, the first (ff.
 4r-13v) represents the core collection of sacred texts, including books of the Bible and important commentaries and glosses on scripture.
 These were most likely stored separately in the sacristy, as part of a “choir” library.
 The second part (ff.
 14r-50r), divided across 11 main shelf sections (A-L), lists the remainder of the holdings.
 These would have made up the main, “upper” part of the library.
 The third part (ff.
 50v-51r) is a very short list of books most likely added by a very sloppy and at times illegible hand sometime in the sixteenth century.
 Finally, the fourth part (ff.
 51v-73v) is completely blank, although sections marked with the letters M-X were prepared for eventual (?) use.

 Published in: Mittelalterliche Bibliothekskataloge Deutschlands und der Schweiz.
 Vol. 3.1, Bistum Augsburg, 1932.
 Ed.
 Paul Ruf.
 Reprint München: Beck, 1970.
 91-101.